fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	* - 2.
 Survey Closed Page
 	  - This is displayed when a survey is not live or has been closed.
 	* - 3.
 Save & Continue Page
-	  - This text is displayed when a respondant has saved their survey for continuation later.
+	  - This text is displayed when a respondent has saved their survey for continuation later.

 **Error & Warnings Page**